Adam Mickiewicz: Imprisonment and exile

 Mickiewicz was welcomed into the leading literary circles of Saint Petersburg and Moscow, where he became a great favourite for his agreeable manners and an extraordinary talent for poetic improvisation.
 The year 1828 saw the publication of his poem Konrad Wallenrod.
 Novosiltsev, who recognized its patriotic and subversive message, which had been missed by the Moscow censors, unsuccessfully attempted to sabotage its publication and to damage Mickiewicz's reputation.

 In Moscow, Mickiewicz met the Polish journalist and novelist Henryk Rzewuski and the Polish composer and piano virtuoso Maria Szymanowska, whose daughter, Celina Szymanowska, Mickiewicz would later marry in Paris, France.
 He also befriended the great Russian poet Alexander Pushkin and Decembrist leaders including Kondraty Ryleyev.
 It was thanks to his friendships with many influential individuals that he was eventually able to obtain a passport and permission to leave Russia for Western Europe.

 European travels

 After serving five years of exile to Russia, Mickiewicz received permission to go abroad in 1829.
-On 1 June that year, he arrived in Weimar.
+On 1 June that year, he arrived in Weimar in Germany.
 By 6 June he was in Berlin, where he attended lectures by the philosopher Hegel.
-In February 1830 he visited Prague, later returning to Weimar, where he received a cordial reception from the writer, scientist and politician Goethe.
+In February 1830 he visited Prague, later returning to Weimar, where he received a cordial reception from the writer and polymath Goethe.